navicore/augie/README.md

 ### BUGS
 1. release camera on suspend better, why does prev freeze?
 1. detect boarders more reliably
-1. horizon gets confussed if device is oriented diff
+1. horizon gets confused if device is oriented diff